Where to Eat in Boston

-I recently went on a trip to Boston and ate at the best Italian restaurants and best bakeries that I wanted to give my recommendation and review for.
-Giacomo’s, Panza, Bricco, Emack and Bolio’s, Modern Pastry, and Mike’s Pastry are true gems located in the North End Little Italy on Hanover street and are a must try for great Italian food when you eat in Boston!
+Where to eat in Boston: my review of the best Italian restaurants and bakeries.
+Giacomo’s, Panza, Bricco, Emack and Bolio’s, Modern Pastry, and Mike’s Pastry are true gems located in the North End Little Italy on Hanover street and are a must try for great food when eating here!

-The best food ever!
+The best food ever and is the place to eat in Boston!
 The ONLY downside to eating here is the wait.
 It’s a first come first serve type of restaurant and it’s a TINY space so you will be waiting outside whenever there is a line (and from what I’ve heard – there is always a line from 5 p.m until closing).
 That’s how you know you found a quality restaurant!
 I wish it didn’t take so long to get in and the line was daunting at first, but I really believe it was worth the wait and the line really does go by fast…..I think they need to buy the run down flower shop next door and expand!
 We went on a Wednesday night and I think we waited in line for a total of 45 minutes, but you would wait that long for a lot of popular restaurants (the only difference is that you are outside waiting in this line, so keep that in mind in the colder months or on a rainy day and dress appropriately for the weather.)